Ruth Kelly: Family history

 Kelly's maternal grandfather, Philip Murphy, served as an officer in the Irish Republican Army (IRA) during the Irish War of Independence (1919–1921).
 In 1922 he was interned by the Government of Northern Ireland.
 Murphy's detention file refers to him as 'quartermaster of the West Fermanagh IRA Battalion'.
 He went on hunger strike to protest at his detention.
 He was released unconditionally in June 1924, when internment ended.
 Her paternal grandfather Francis (Frank) Kelly joined the Connaught Rangers and served in France during the First World War.
 After the war, he returned to County Tyrone and took up a post of School Master in Altishane.
 His first wife died leaving a young family of six.
 He remarried Mary Agnes and had another six children.
 One of them James (Seamus) was Ruth's father.

 Religion

 Kelly is a practising Roman Catholic, a member of the Opus Dei, and a regular attender at their meetings and events.
 Her brother, Ronan Kelly, is also a member of the group.
 Previously, uncertainty existed over Kelly's membership; she declined to say whether or not she was a member, saying only that she had received 'spiritual support' from the organisation.

+Kelly is Vice President of the Catholic Union of Great Britain.